Keyaan-07/RP2040-mini-SDR/README.md

 So i thought that why not make it FM too.
 And then GPT told me i could legally listen to airband signals too.

 So, i planned to make out an SDR using the goated RP2040 chip and a few mixers and oscillators.

+I have used an SMA connector as it is the most common one i think.